ready. set. picnic!

 3.Store small stuff.

 Empty votive-candle holders are the perfect size for organizing small items such as paper clips, ribbons, bobby pins, rubber bands, rolls of stamps and more.
 To empty wax out of candleholders, just put them in the freezer for a few hours to shrink the wax so it pops right out.
-If you don’t have extra votives handy, you can also use extra Ziploc® Brand Containers with the Smart Snap® Seal
+If you don’t have extra votives handy, you can also use extra Ziploc® brand Containers with One Press Seal

 that you might be ready to retire from their food duty.

 Keep plastic grocery bags tucked away in an old tissue box to easily pull out one at a time when needed.

 Shoe and boot boxes are great for storing everything from mittens to makeup to sewing supplies.
 Get creative and disguise the boxes by wrapping them in fabric remnants or leftover wrapping paper.

 Tackle that clutter by spending 10 minutes a day "power organizing."
 Here's how.